wprender/cloudbreak-docs/docs/ui_account.md

 ### Cloud Platforms

-`Cloud platforms` table lists cloud platforms supported by Cloudbreak.
+The `Cloud platforms` table lists cloud platforms supported by Cloudbreak.

-**Only administrator users can set the cloud platforms used by the group.** For example, if the administrator selects AWS cloud platform, only AWS networks, resources, and credentials will be displayed and can be created for users in the account (including managed users).
+Only administrator users can set the cloud platforms used by the group.
+For example, if the administrator selects AWS cloud platform, only AWS networks, resources, and credentials will be displayed and can be created for users in the account (including managed users).

-#### Supported Cloud Platforms:
+The following cloud platforms are supported:

  - AWS
  - Azure RM